[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2013 | Platforms: Xbox One, Microsoft Windows

-Crytek’s Xbox One launch title is an underrated Rome-themed classic that had some unique combat elements which made gameplay remarkably immersive.
-Ryse: Son of Rome draws its theme, combat and other gameplay mechanics from the popular Total War franchise, but with more emphasis on the protagonist Marius Titus and his abilities especially with the sword.
-The combat system is complex, engaging and needless to say quite difficult to master.
-The swordplay mechanics in particular demand a lot from the players who need to adhere to the game’s timing and precision elements which are blended with some amazing cinematic effects.
+Crytek’s Xbox One launch title is an underrated, Rome-themed classic that had some unique combat elements, which made gameplay remarkably immersive.
+Ryse: Son of Rome draws its theme, combat, and other gameplay mechanics from the popular Total War franchise, but with more emphasis on the protagonist Marius Titus and his abilities, especially with the sword.
+The combat system is complex, engaging, and, needless to say, quite difficult to master.
+The swordplay mechanics in particular demand a lot from the players who need to adhere to the game’s timing and precision elements, which are blended with some amazing cinematic effects.

 7. Metal Gear Rising: Revengeance